molily/molily.de/_posts/2020-11-21-testing-angular.md

 This setup is a trade-off with strengths and weaknesses.
 Since it is just one possible way to test Angular applications, you can compile your own testing tool chain.

-For example, some use [Jest](https://jestjs.io/) instead of Jasmine and Karma.
-Some swap Protractor with [Cypress](https://www.cypress.io/).
-Some use [Spectator](https://github.com/ngneat/spectator) or the [Angular Testing Library](https://github.com/testing-library/angular-testing-library) instead of using `TestBed` directly.
+For example, some Angular developers use [Jest](https://jestjs.io/) instead of Jasmine and Karma.
+Some swap Protractor with [Cypress](#introducing-cypress).
+Some use [Spectator](#unit-testing-with-spectator) or the [Angular Testing Library](https://github.com/testing-library/angular-testing-library) instead of using `TestBed` directly.

 These alternatives are not better or worse, they simply make different trade-offs.
-This guide uses Jasmine and Karma for unit and integration tests, but recommends Cypress for end-to-end tests.
+This guide uses Jasmine and Karma for unit and integration tests.
+Later, you will learn about Spectator.
+For end-to-end tests, this guide deviates from the standard setup by recommending Cypress.

-Once you have reached the limits of this setup, you should investigate whether alternatives make testing your application easier, faster and more reliable.
+Once you have reached the limits of a particular setup, you should investigate whether alternatives make testing your application easier, faster and more reliable.

 ### Testing conventions